- Home

 “I just needed to get away from the city and spend some time alone in nature,” Juzpop says.
 “It was inspired from what I’d seen along my walking trails.
 I incorporated a lyrebird because it is like a mascot for Ferntree Gully, also found in the entry signage into the village.

 "When I first saw them, they were almost like these mythical creatures — they were just magical.
 That became the hero piece.
 It’s a magical depiction of the lyrebird in its environment.
-It’s got pops of purple and teal and colours that you wouldn’t necessarily see in the forest but you can still tell it’s a forest.”
+It’s got pops of purple and teal and colours that you wouldn’t necessarily see in the forest, but you can still tell it’s a forest.”

 The mural was created as part of the Ferntree Gully Creative Placemaking Plan.
 Under the plan, the parklet on the corner of Wyuna and Station streets has also been improved with a landscaped design, musical instruments, refreshed artwork, a picnic table and seating.
 A top priority for locals, as identified through consultation for the plan, was the development of more engaging, safe community gathering places.